We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 Technology Behind the Research

-The breakthrough capabilities in animal communication research rely on three key technological innovations: advanced data collection systems, sophisticated AI analysis tools, and contextual integration platforms.
+The breakthrough capabilities in animal communication research rely on three key technological innovations working together:

 Karen Bakker from the University of British Columbia explains how modern bioacoustics has transformed data gathering: "Digital bioacoustics relies on very small, portable, lightweight digital recorders, which can record continuously, 24/7."